neumino/neumino.github.io/movies.md

-### Trolls
+### Justin Timberlake &#43; The Tennessee Kids
-*Released on 2016-10-13, vote average 2.63*
+*Released on 2016-10-12, vote average 8*

-Lovable and friendly, the trolls love to play around.
-But one day, a mysterious giant shows up to end the party.
-Poppy, the optimistic leader of the Trolls, and her polar opposite, Branch, must embark on an adventure that takes them far beyond the only world they’ve ever known.
+For Justin Timberlake it&#39;s the final two dates of his 20/20 Experience World Tour at the MGM Grand Garden Arena in Las Vegas.
+Surrounded by the 25 band members of The Tennessee Kids and featuring show-stopping performances from one of the highest-grossing tours of the decade, the film is a culmination of the singer’s 134 shows and 2 years on the road.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/tDnRVKPjj8k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/_LQoM8hJS6c?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>